ekeilty17/ekeilty17.github.io/_posts/billiards-collection/2024-03-24-the-1D-motion-of-a-freely-moving-billiard-ball.md

 \end{align}
 $$

-A keen observer will notice that $v_s(t)$ began large and is becoming smaller, while $\omega_s(t)$ began small and is become larger.
+A keen observer will notice that $v_s(t)$ began large and is becoming smaller, while $\omega_s(t)$ began small and is becoming larger.
 If we graph these functions, we notice something very interesting.

 <center>
 {% tikz velocity-plot %} [scale=1.5]